top of page

 And lastly, the scrub top!
 I finally donated my favorite scrub top years after it was last worn.
 It reminds me of all the sweet patients I treated while working in healthcare.
 At the same time, it reminds me that that chapter is over.
 While I enjoy being a Professional Organizer more than being a Physical Therapist Assistant it's still sad to say goodbye.
 That scrub top is now gone but I will forever cherish the memories of my patients.
 Part of why I named my Professional Organizing business “The Organized Pearl” was in honor of a dear patient named Lei Momi (garland of pearls).
 While our time together was brief, she made a huge impact on my heart.
 That scrub top brought back memories of her, but I can assure you that I will remember her long after that top is gone.

 Please be rest assured that if you donate or discard a sentimental object it does not mean you are tossing away that memory.
 The memories will always be there!
 If you are still concerned that you may be tossing away a memory, you can take a picture of the object prior to its departure from your home.
 The object is merely a trigger for the memory and a photo can do this just as well as the object itself.
+What stories are your sentimental items telling you?

 Recent Posts